 You will love these soft peanut butter snickerdoodles!
 Enjoy a chewy cookie with a slightly crisp exterior, cinnamon-sugar coating, and a little crunch from chopped peanuts.
 I appreciate there’s no extra decorating required.
 These are sweet and simple, but mega flavorful!

 Does anything really live up to the mighty snickerdoodle cookie?
 The answer is not much, but there are several variations of the cinnamon-sugar-coated treats that come close.
-And it’s so much fun to play around with different flavors, including these maple pecan snickerdoodles and white chocolate chai spice snickerdoodles.
+And it’s so much fun to play around with different flavors, including these maple pecan snickerdoodles and white chocolate chai snickerdoodles.
 Today, we’re adding peanut butter to the lineup!

 Tell Me About These Peanut Butter Snickerdoodles